International-Data-Spaces-Association/IDS-AppStore/docs/pages/types-and-profiles/profiles.md

 # Data App - Profiles

-There are currently 4 profiles for data apps, which will be explained in the following section.
+There are currently four profiles for data apps which will be explained in the following section.
 The four profiles are divided into a basic and an advanced profile, each of which is further differentiated by whether the app has an integrated usage control implementation or not.

 In general data apps do not need a standardized API.
 This just needs to be documented via the API specification in the metadata representation in a human- and machine-radable way.

 The basic profile is assumed as the default value for all IDS data apps.
 Whether an app belongs to the advanced profile, on the other hand, is determined by whether one of the functionalities explained below is implemented in the app.
-Up to now, the implementation of usage control in a data app and/or the integration of communication with the Connetor interface have been the decisive criteria for classification in the Advanced profile.
+Up to now, the implementation of usage control in a data app and/or the integration of communication with the Connetor interface have been the decisive criteria for classification in the advanced profile.

 ## Overview of Data App Profiles